UK Post Study Work Visa (Graduate Route): Complete Guide for International Students 2026

 To apply for the Graduate Route visa, international students must meet several conditions:

-• Valid Student visa: You must hold a valid Student visa at the time of application.
+• Valid student visa: You must hold a valid Student visa at the time of application.

 • Compliance with visa conditions: You must have followed all visa rules during your studies, including attendance and work restrictions.